Kolkata Municipal Corporation: Emblem

+On 22 February 1961, the Corporation adopted a new emblem reflecting the ideals and identity of the modern civic body.
+The emblem bears the inscription “Purosree Bibardhan” in old Bengali script at the top and “Kolkata Paurosangstha” below it in Bengali script.

+The lower portion of the emblem contains the figure of a traditional Mayurpankshi boat sailing over wavy lines, symbolizing the historic riverine and maritime trade traditions of Bengal and Kolkata.
+The emblem also contains four symbolic panels: a lotus representing beauty and culture, a wheel symbolizing industry and progress, a swastika denoting prosperity, and a double thunderbolt representing strength, high ideals and electrical power.

+The side panels depict stalks of rice and fish motifs, symbolizing food supply and auspiciousness respectively.
+At the centre of the emblem is the “Hand of Fire,” representing purity, civic ideals and the removal of disease, filth and negligence.

 Structure

 Kolkata Municipal Corporation ward level map as of 2011 Census.
 Three additional wards have been added since then, taking the total to 144.

-The city is divided into 144 administrative wards that are grouped into 16 boroughs.
+The city is divided into 209 administrative wards that are grouped into 16 boroughs.
 Each of these wards elects a councillor to the KMC.
 Each borough has a committee consisting of the councillors elected from the respective wards of the boroughs.
 The Corporation, through the borough committees, maintains government-aided schools, hospitals and municipal markets and partakes in urban planning and road maintenance.
 The corporation as the apex body discharges its function through the Mayor-in-Council, consisting of a mayor, assisted by a deputy mayor, and ten other elected members of the KMC.
 The mayor is responsible for the overall functioning of the KMC and has a tenure of five years.
 At present, the All India Trinamool Congress holds the power in the KMC.